Williambd/BBALLScraper/README.md

 # BBALLScraper
-Scraper implemented in Scraper.ipynb. \n
-Rest of analysis is still in progress.
+Scraper implemented in Scraper.ipynb.
+The Rest of the analysis is still in progress.